 p/s – Google Drive is our best friend at PentagonPlus.
 It has helped our team to perform their tasks as efficiently as possible whether it is in the office or on the go.
 That’s a win-win!

 While having bonuses and increments are a plus, millennials these days are looking for a more holistic benefit package.
 Consider benefits that promote social relationships with their colleagues such as social gatherings or activities to create and strengthen bonds and cultivate teamwork.
 What about a mentoring program?
 Where they can learn and be guided by a mentor is a benefit that is highly sought after.

 Here at PentagonPlus, we know what it takes to attract and retain millennials.
-Don’t worry if you are still confused on how to attract the millennials workforce because we can support you with just that!
+Don’t worry if you are still confused about how to attract the millennial workforce because we can support you with just that!
 Simply contact us at email@example.com to secure the talents of the future for your organization.